ontio/documentation/dev-website-docs/docs-en/Punica/solo-chain/02-getting-started.md

 # Getting Started
-Upon opening the application, you will be presented with the first look at your private Ontology network.
+Upon opening the application as "Run as administrator", you will be presented with the first look at your private Ontology network.

 <div align="center">
   <img src="https://raw.githubusercontent.com/ontio/documentation/master/dev-website-docs/assets/solo-chain/00-home.png" ><br><br>